SpudGunMan/meshing-around/README.md

 # To use other country services enable only a single optional serivce

-enableGBalerts = False # use UK.gov for alert source
 enableDEalerts = False # Use DE Alert Broadcast Data see template for filters
 ```